I don’t know why I’m gaining weight

 Answer:

-Even when you reach your adult size, your weight can vary four or five pounds a day.
+Even when you reach your adult size, your weight can vary by four or five pounds a day.
 The amount of food you eat, how much salt you consume, how much you have been sweating, will all cause temporary gains and losses in your weight.

 Question: